 Historical information about the Sacred Cheri Monastery

-Zhabdrung chose to establish this Monastery when he was still a young fellow.
-He remained there periodically for the remainder of his life after spending a few years in strict isolation.
-Also, this fantastic Cheri Monastery was the origin of the Drukpa Monastic influence.
+Zhabdrung chose to establish this Monastery when he was a young man.
+After spending a few years in strict isolation, he periodically remained there for the remainder of his life.
+This fantastic Cheri Monastery was also the origin of the Drukpa Monastic influence.
 The same Monastery is where Druk Desai and Umazey Penjori breathe their farewell.

 Similarly, at Cheri, Zhabdrung was contemplating when he had a premonition of his forthcoming subjugation of Bhutan.
 In a similar vein, he created dance as a way to convey his pleasure.
 The “Guitar Cham” is another name for the dance, which has grown in popularity among the Bhutanese community.